MicrosoftDocs/quantum-docs/articles/includes/tutorial-entanglement-copilot-include.md

 Before moving on to the procedures for superposition and entanglement, you can test the code up to this point to see the initialization and measurement of the qubits.

 In order to run the code as a standalone program, the Q# compiler in the Copilot needs to know *where* to start the program.
 Because no namespace is specified, the compiler recognizes the default entry point as the `Main` operation.
-For more information, see [TBD](xref:).
+For more information, see [Projects and implicit namespaces](xref:microsoft.quantum.qsharp-projects#projects-and-implicit-namespaces).

 Your Q# program up to this point should now look like this: